-B1.11-1 The following rules apply to all signs, except official signs\, letterbox signs and standard residential warning signs:
+B1.11-1The following rules apply to all signs, except official signs, letterbox signs and standard residential warning signs:

-Zone Purpose/type of sign Total number of signs per property Maximum sign face area (per sign) Residential Must relate to activity or service provided on site 1 1m Real estate sign or temporary sign 2 1m
+Zone Purpose/type of sign Total number of signs per property Maximum sign face area (per sign) Residential Must relate to activity or service provided on site 1 1m 2 Real estate sign or temporary sign 2 1m 2 Rural living Must relate to activity or service provided on site 1 2m 2 Real estate sign or temporary sign 4 2m 2

-Rural living Must relate to activity or service provided on site 1 2m Real estate sign or temporary sign 4 2m2 Rural Must relate to activity or service provided on site 2 4m2 Real estate sign or temporary sign 4 2m2 Education Must relate to activity or service provided on site 3 4m2 Real estate sign or temporary sign 1 per road frontage 2m2 Commercial Must relate to activity or service provided on site 2 on-site traffic- directional signs 2m 1 per road frontage where it is not attached to the building.
-3m Unlimited number where signs are attached to, and not protruding outside of the building.
-Excluding commercial properties that adjoin the residential zone.
-No maximum face area Real estate sign or temporary sign 1 per road frontage 2m Industrial Must relate to activity or service provided on site, 1 per road frontage where it is not 4m attached to the building.
-Unlimited number where signs are attached to, and not protruding outside of the building.
-Excluding commercial properties that adjoin the residential zone.
-No maximum face area Real estate sign or temporary sign.
-2 3m
+Rural Must relate to activity or service provided on site 2 4m 2 Real estate sign or temporary sign 4 2m 2 Education Must relate to activity or service provided on site 3 4m 2 Real estate sign or temporary sign 1 per road frontage 2m 2 Commercial Must relate to activity or service provided on site 2 on-site traffic- directional signs 2m 2 1 sign per road frontage that where it is not attached to the a building.
+3m 2 1 sign per road frontage attached to a building.
+3m2 Unlimited number of signs that where signs are attached to, and not protruding outside of the a building, provided the signs are not: No maximum face area - attached to a heritage building listed in Schedule C3A, or - attached to a building on a commercial zoned property that Excluding commercialproperties thatadjoins theresidential zone, or- attached to abuilding on acommercial zonedproperty where theposted speed limiton any adjacentroad is 70km/h orgreater.
+Real estate sign or temporary sign 1 per road frontage 2m 2 Industrial Must relate to activity or service provided on site, sign per road frontage that where it is not attached to the a building. sign per road 4m 2 frontage attached to a building.
+Unlimited number of signs that where signs are attached to, and not protruding outside of the a building, provided the signs are not: No maximum face area - attached to a heritage building listed in Schedule C3A, or - attached to a building on industrial zoned property Excluding commercialpropertiesthatadjoinstheresidential zone, or- attachedtobuildingon industrial zoned property where the posted speed limit on any adjacent road is 70km/h or greater.
+Real estate temporary sign 0 or 2 3m 2

-- B1.11-2 Signs\ must not be revolving, flashing, animated, or reflective, and must not contain moving lights, lasers or images. - B1.11-3 Signs\ affixed to any building\ must not protrude above the roofline. - B1.11-4 Signs shall not detrimentally affect traffic safety by creating a visual obstruction or by causing confusion to motorists. - B1.11-5 A sign must not mimic the design, wording, graphics, shape or colour of an official traffic sign. - B1.11-6 A sign may not prevent the driver of a vehicle from having a clear, unobstructed view of official traffic signs or signals, approaching or merging traffic or any corner, bend, intersection or vehicle crossing. - B1.11-7 The owner of a sign shall be responsible for ensuring it is maintained to a near new standard. - B1.11-8 All Signs\ in the Commercial and Industrial Zones must:
+- B1.11-2Signs must not be revolving, flashing, animated, or reflective, and must not contain moving lights, lasers or images. - B1.11-3 Signs affixed to any building must not protrude above the roofline or beyond the outer edges of the façade to which they are affixed. - B1.11-4 Signs shall not detrimentally adversely affect traffic safety by creating a visual obstruction or by causing confusion to motorists. - B1.11-5 A sign must not mimic the design, wording, graphics, shape or colour of an official traffic sign. - B1.11-6 A sign may must not prevent the driver of a vehicle from having a clear, unobstructed view of official traffic signs or signals, approaching or merging traffic or any corner, bend, intersection or vehicle crossing. - B1.11-7 The owner of a sign shall be responsible for ensuring it is maintained to a near new standard.

+B1.11-8All Signs that project outward from the wall or fascia they are attached to in the Commercial and Industrial Zones must: